ben-aaron188/textwash/README.md

 ## Who developed Textwash?

-Textwash is a multi-year project that is led by Maximilian Mozes (University College London) and Bennett Kleinberg (Tilburg University and University College London).
+Textwash was a multi-year project that is led by Maximilian Mozes (University College London) and Bennett Kleinberg (Tilburg University and University College London).

-The work is supported by a [SAGE Proof of Concept Grant](https://www.youtube.com/watch?v=T9pRRn2DrMY) and an Open Science grant from the Dutch Research Council (NWO).
+The work was supported by a [SAGE Proof of Concept Grant](https://www.youtube.com/watch?v=T9pRRn2DrMY) and an Open Science grant from the Dutch Research Council (NWO).

+Future developments of Textwash happen under Textwash Pro at: [https://www.textwash.eu/](https://www.textwash.eu/)

 ## Questions and Comments